-If the analysis plugin component is installed, you can specify the server information to use to update security content.
-To update security content manually (without an Internet connection or Micro Focus Fortify Software Security Center), see "Manually Updating Security Content" on page 22.
+If the analysis plugin component is installed, you can configure the server from which to update security content and whether to have the security content updated from a server automatically.

+To update security content from your local system (if you do not have an internet connection or a Micro Focus Fortify Software Security Center server), see "Updating Security Content" on the next page.

-To configure security content updates:
+To configure the server from where you will obtain security content: